de956/browser-privacy/README.md

 - [x] Use [DuckDuckGo](https://duckduckgo.com/) or [SearX](https://searx.github.io/searx/) as your browser's search engine

-- Set auto-delete history in browser settings: this will slow down the speed of the browser, but increase your privacy on the network
+- [x] Set auto-delete history in browser settings